 We Are With You are an alcohol and other drug service provider who are offering support to people even where they are not already registered with one of their services.

-Visit our map of injecting equipment provider and pharmacy services operating across Scotland.
-Many will dispense naloxone.
+Scottish Drugs Forum provide a map of drugs and alcohol services, injecting equipment providers and pharmacy services operating across Scotland.
+Many will dispense naloxone

 Mutual Aid Organisations like Narcotics Anonymous, Alcoholics Anonymous, Cocaine Anonymous and SMART Recovery are offering mutual aid meetings online.

 Local Recovery Communities have also moved their Recovery Cafes and other activities online

 Further details of mutual aid and recovery communities can be found via the Scottish Recovery Consortium or on the Recoverist Network Twitter or Facebook pages.